github/codeql/docs/language/learn-ql/writing-queries/query-help.rst

 Further information
 ===================

-- To learn more about contributing to the standard QL queries and libraries, see our `Contributing guidelines <https://github.com/Semmle/ql/blob/master/CONTRIBUTING.md>`__ on GitHub.
+- To learn more about contributing to the standard CodeQL queries and libraries, see our `Contributing guidelines <https://github.com/Semmle/ql/blob/master/CONTRIBUTING.md>`__ on GitHub.
-- To learn more about writing custom queries, and how to format your QL for clarity and consistency, see `Writing QL queries <https://help.semmle.com/QL/learn-ql/writing-queries/writing-queries.html>`__.
+- To learn more about writing custom queries, and how to format your code for clarity and consistency, see `Writing CodeQL queries <https://help.semmle.com/QL/learn-ql/writing-queries/writing-queries.html>`__.